just-js/just/README.md

 - event loop in JS-land. full control over epoll api
 - small standard library - leave as much to userland as possible. focus on primitives needed to build higher level abstractions
 - useful as a teaching/learning platform for linux system programming and learning more about javascript and v8 internals
-- small number of files - keep everything in one header file if possible
+- small number of files - keep everything in one header/source file if possible
 - keep LOC as small as possible < 5k
 - allocate as little as possible on v8 heap
-- resource lifetime is responsibility of the caller
+- resource lifetime is responsibility of the caller ?? what do i mean here?
 - blessed modules live in modules repo
   - must adhere to guidelines
   - must have tests